svenkatreddy/puppeteer-loadtest/README.md

 puppeteer-loadtest provides a simple way to launch multiple puppeteer instances in parallel to run a simple load test on your site.

+puppeteer requires atleast V7 of node to run.

 ## Installation

 Install via npm: